aimee-mcneil-melville/ToDo-Full-Stack/README.md

 **Important**: Read this entire file before beginning the challenge.

-> **Pro tip**: Because the frontend has been written with the API specification described below, it is possible (and even encouraged) to complete this entire exercise without viewing the app in your browser.
-Use Postman to verify that your API is behaving according to the specification described in the rest of this file.
-If you build the API correctly, the frontend should _just work_.

 ### Overview

 Your task is to write the API routes (and associated database queries) that will allow you to: